 At the beginning of the 20th century, architect Calixto Freixa –one of Gaudí’s disciples- designed the “Castle of our Lady of Remedy”, commissioned by banker Agustí Manaut i Taberner as a gift to his daughter, Blanca Manaut i Uyà.
 Inaugurated in 1910, the palace combines French Neoclassic elements with Catalan modernism.

-During the Spanish Civil War (1936-1939), the occupants of the Torre del Remei moved to Barcelona.
-The house was confiscated by the republican government which used it first as a school and later as a hospital.
-Despite the warlike conflict, the building didn’t suffer any damage or lootings.
-And after the war, the owner got the Torre del Remei back although it never restored its prestige and ended up being closed and abandoned.
+During the Spanish Civil War, the house was confiscated by the republican government.
+But despite the warlike conflict, the building didn’t suffer any damage or lootings.
+And after the war, the owner Blanca Manaut got the Torre del Remei back although it never restored its prestige and ended up being closed and abandoned.

 From its origin, gastronomy was the heart of the project.
-Heir of a family dedicated to the hotel industry since 1869, National Gastronomy Award winner (1987) and considered one of the creators of the modern Catalan cuisine, Josep Maria Boix built a loyal clientele with dishes based on the re-interpreted Pyrenean gastronomy.
-During the 27 years that Boix was head of the kitchen at the Torre del Remei, his restaurant served anywhere from royal banquets to national awards and acquired enormous prestige.
+During the 27 years that Boix was head of the kitchen at the Torre del Remei, his restaurant served anywhere from royal banquets to national awards.

 In 2018, the Torre del Remei started a new phase in its history accompanied by Mercer Hoteles: Throughout several months, the hotel chain has carried out diverse improvements to adapt its facilities and services to contemporary luxury.
 Taking into account the fulfilment of guests’ high expectations, the project of the Mercer Torre del Remei places special emphasis on design without forgetting gastronomy.